EdoLabWorks/Node-WebControl/README.md

 # NodeJS-Web-Control-Project

-A simple web control interface for the IO-control module using Angular and NodeJS/Express.
+A simple web control interface for the IO-control module using Angular and Node/ExpressJS.

-You can turn ON and OFF remotely the LED's in the IO-control module using your mobile devices/other PCs in your private network.
+You can turn ON and OFF remotely the LED's in the IO-control module using your mobile device/other PC in your private network.

 ![](https://github.com/EdoLabWorks/ximgs/blob/master/NodeWebControl.png)